yonicsurny/tumblrdl/README.md

 	# m  h dom mon dow user	command
 	0 *   *   *   * cd ~/Desktop/tumblr/ && /bin/bash ./tumblrdl_process.sh > ./tumblrdl_process.log 2> ./tumblrdl_process_error.log

+##Troubleshooting
+On Ubuntu, PHP doesn't come with CURL which is used to perform the images donwload in the script.
+If the script fails with a fatal error claiming that the `curl_init()` function is undefined then you need to install curl.
+Running the following command (or similar for other linux distribution) should fix the problem.

+	sudo apt-get install php5-curl

 ##Screenshots
 ![console](http://saeros.be/images/tumblrdl/tumblrdl-console-2.png)